 15.1 Validation with Data Annotations

 Data Annotations, introduced with the .NET 3.5 SP1 release, are a set of attributes and classes that allow you to decorate your classes with metadata.
-While not providing validation execution, the Data Annotations attributes, part of the System.ComponentModel.DataAnnotations assembly, instead rely on other libraries to inspect the annotation information.
+While .Net 3.5 SP1 does not provide validation execution, this support has been added in .Net 4.
+The Data Annotations attributes, part of the System.ComponentModel.DataAnnotations assembly, rely on other libraries to inspect the annotation information.
 Since a validation library for thick-client applications will have very different needs than one for an MVC application, this is not an oversight but rather an explicit design decision.

 The Data Annotation attributes control more than validation.
 Some are used for the new templating features, as we saw in Chapter 3 with the DisplayName and DataType attributes.
 The attributes controlling specifically validation are listed in table 1.1 below.